esrud/GONE/README.md

 # ALERTS
 The string "-9" in the phenotypic column of the ped file is necessary to start the reading of genotypes.
 So any other string "-9" in the ped file will cause trouble.
 If you have any string "-9" in some other place, please replace it by, e.g. "_9".
+We will fix this problem as soon as possible